-Nabiha is a junior in Human Ecology studying Nutritional Science.
-She joined CHR as Co-Arts Editor last semester and is excited to continue overlooking the work of all the amazing artists on the team.
+Nabiha is a junior in Human Ecology studying Nutritional Sciences.
+She joined CHR as Co-Arts Editor during Spring 2021 and is excited to continue overlooking the work of all the amazing artists on the team.
 Her favorite part of CHR is being able to merge her hobby as an artist with her interests in healthcare.
-She is also an Undergraduate Research Assistant at the Lujan Lab where she analyzes ultrasound images of polycystic ovaries.
-Some of her other involvements on campus include Cornell Sitara-- a competitive Bollywood Fusion dance team, as well as the Cornell Pre-Dental Society, Smiles for Students, and the Bangladeshi Students Association.
+She also enjoys the fact that CHR invites writers and artists to explore such a large range of topics within healthcare and innovation.
+Outside of CHR, she enjoys conducting research on ovarian morphology at the Lujan Lab, dancing with her teammates on Cornell Sitara-- a Bollywood Fusion dance team, as well as exploring her culture through the Bangladeshi Students Association.

 Speaker Series Coordinator

 Nihan is a junior studying Human Biology, Health, and Society in the College of Human Ecology.
 She joined CHR as a writer last year and has loved exploring healthcare through a social lens within her articles.
 Nihan is passionate about health equity, both on a local and global scale, and wanting to write about different aspects of it is why she initially joined CHR.
 Her favorite part about CHR is that it provides a platform in which anyone can explore and bring to light topics within healthcare that they feel are important while working collaboratively with others.
 She is excited to be this year's Speaker Series Coordinator!